AdobeDocs/experience-manager-65.en/help/sites-developing/spa-walkthrough.md

 * [Getting Started with SPAs in AEM](/help/sites-developing/spa-getting-started-react.md) shows how a basic SPA is built to work with the SPA Editor in AEM
 * [SPA Editor Overview](/help/sites-developing/spa-overview.md) goes into more depth into the communication model between AEM and the SPA.
-* [Developing SPAs for AEM](/help/sites-developing/spa-architecture.md) describes how to engage front-end developers to develop a SPA for AEM as well as how SPAs interact with AEM's architecture.
+* [Developing SPAs for AEM](/help/sites-developing/spa-architecture.md) describes how to engage front-end developers to develop a SPA for AEM and how SPAs interact with AEM's architecture.